CongoPeat/Peatland-mapping/README.md

 Data and code required for reproducing the peatland extent, peat thickness and/or peat carbon density maps as reported in the following publication:

 *Crezee et al. (2022).
 Mapping peat thickness and carbon stocks of the central Congo Basin using field data.
-Nature Geoscience (in press)*
+Nature Geoscience. https://doi.org/10.1038/s41561-022-00966-7*

 Please cite this paper if you're using any of the data or code presented here.